What is the TAA?

 What if a horse from a TAA-accredited aftercare organization is found in an at-risk situation?

-It is the adopting aftercare organization’s responsibility to get the horse out of harm’s way and the TAA will support their efforts/assist if needed.
+It is the adopting aftercare organization’s responsibility to get the horse out of harm’s way and the TAA will support their efforts and assist if needed.
 The TAA will review the situation to determine whether the adopter violated their adoption contract or whether the adopting aftercare organization was at fault.
 Based on the review’s findings further actions will take place if deemed necessary.

 Why should you continue to support your local aftercare organization?